Ananthalakshmigandham2316/fpga-traffic-controller/README.md

-# FPGA Traffic Controller 🚦
+# FPGA-Based Traffic Light Controller with Priority System🚦

 This project implements a **Verilog-based Traffic Light Controller** using an FPGA and simulates it on **EDA Playground**.